• Skip to primary navigation

 Home » Drinks

-A no-caffeine tea with nutty undertones, roasted Korean barley tea (boricha/ mugicha/ damaicha) needs only 2 ingredients & can be drunk hot or cold - iced boricha is delicious on a summer's day!
+A no-caffeine tea with a nutty flavor, roasted Korean barley tea (boricha/ mugicha/ damaicha) needs only 2 ingredients.
+This refreshing drink can be drunk hot or cold- iced boricha is the perfect summer drink!

 A cup of cold barley tea